breatheco-de/exercise-unit-test-with-jest/.learn/exercises/07-running-the-test/README.md

 # `07` Running the test

-Before running our tests we have to update our package.json file to specify the `test` command with the word `jest` like this:
+Before running our test, we have to update our `package.json` file to specify the `test` command with the word `jest` like this:

 ```json
 {